OffchainLabs/nitro/README.md

 Essentially, Nitro runs Geth at layer 2 on top of Ethereum, and can prove fraud over the core engine of Geth compiled to WASM.

 Arbitrum One successfully migrated from the Classic Arbitrum stack onto Nitro on 8/31/22.
-(See [state migration](https://developer.arbitrum.io/migration/state-migration) and [dapp migration](https://developer.arbitrum.io/migration/dapp_migration) for more info).
+(See the [state migration guide](https://docs.arbitrum.io/run-arbitrum-node/nitro/migrate-state-and-history-from-classic) for more info).

 ## License